grant-williams/scout-vue-training-app/README.md

 This project was created for the Vue Training Badge on Scout and bootstrapped with VueCLI.

 ## Badge Requirements
-- 1 API integration with an API of your choice
+- 1 API integration with an API of your choice - Complete
     - API Calls:
         - Dashboard.vue
 - 1 editable form with real-time input validation - Complete